 The Arch Coal project, which was originally permitted by the Army Corps of Engineers in 2007, would have been the largest mountain top removal project in the state.

-“The proposed Spruce No. 1 Mine would use destructive and unsustainable mining practices that jeopardize the health of Appalachian communities and clean water on which they depend,” said Peter Silva, the EPA’s assistant administrator for water.
+“The proposed Spruce No. 1 According to Peter Silva, EPA assistant administrator, the mine would use dangerous and inefficient mining practices that jeopardize the safety of the Appalachian people and the clean water they depend on.

-“Coal and coal mining are part of our nation’s energy future, and EPA has worked with companies to design mining operations that adequately protect our nation’s water,” Silva continued.
-“We have responsibility under the law to protect water quality and safeguard the people who rely on clean water.”
+“Coal and coal mining are part of our nation’s energy future, and EPA has partnered with companies to design mining operations that adequately protect our nation’s water,” Silva continued,“We have responsibility under the law to protect water quality and safeguard the people who rely on clean water.”

 The veto would not stop a smaller mining operation already begun at the site, but prevents further expansion of the strip mine.